 You will have access to our books - in addition to the allowance you have from your home library you can also borrow 15 items from us.
 [Education College students also have an additional 20 loans from the School Practice Collection.]

-You will also have access to a range of electronic resources such as online books and journal articles - please see the tab above Online books and journals for more details.
+You will also have access to a range of electronic resources such as online books and journal articles - please see the tab above Online books & journals for more details.
 There are some online resources that have restricted access within the terms of their licence.

 Obviously, your home library staff will be able to provide you with lots of help and support but you are also very welcome to contact our specialist library staff for help and advice on using our resources for your research.

-If you come across a book or journal article that you think would be really useful, but neither the University or your College Library can give you access, you may be able to obtain a copy through the inter-library loan service where items are requested on your behalf from the British Library.
+If you come across a book or journal article that you think would be really useful, but neither the University or your College Library can give you access, your College Library may be able to obtain a copy through the inter-library loan service where items are requested on your behalf from the British Library.
 Check with your College Library to see if they operate this or a similar scheme.

 Some public libraries (often the main city branch) offer access to over 15 million online journal articles through a scheme called Access to Research.